Research Ethics and Safety Innovation Awards 2022

 • Development of an innovative alternative that improves UniSA processes and business systems in managing human ethics application approvals and/or associated data systems.

-Nominations should indicate whether the novel/innovative alternative has been validated for use in research or teaching; this is not a requirement for the award but will be viewed favourably by the judges.
+Nominations should indicate whether the novel/innovative alternative has been validated for use in research or teaching.

-Nominations should indicate whether the novel/innovative alternative has been published in a peer review journal; this is not a requirement for the award but will be viewed favourably by the judges.
+Nominations should indicate whether the novel/innovative alternative has been published in a peer review journal.

 Individuals or teams may be nominated or self-nominate.